 While Turkey elected its first and only female Prime Minister, Tansu Çiller, in the early 1990s (see p.
 20 of History and Myth), rates of women's participation in the political process historically have been low.
 Turkish law does not require that women receive a certain percentage of political appointments, although some political parties choose to apply internal gender quotas requiring a proportion of party seats to be filled by women.
-In 2018, 104 women held seats in the 600-seat Parliament (see p.
-4 of Political and Social Relations), meaning just 17% of members were women, a lower rate than in the US, where women comprise 23% of Congress members.
-Locally, women represent less than 10% of mayors and hold less than 10% of municipal council seats.
+As of early 2024, 121 women hold seats in the 600-seat Parliament (see p.
+4 of Political and Social Relations), meaning that 20% of members are women, a lower rate than in the US, where women comprise 29% of Congress members.
+In 2023, 1 of 17 Cabinet ministers was a woman, accounting for only 6% of ministers.